Our Ministry to the

 120,000 precious people of this remote island,

-You can click here to be directed to the "Donate"
+You can click on the "Donate"

 Link below to make a safe and secure online donation.

 The Word Ministries appreciates the generosity of people around the

 like you who help us continue to make it possible to give the Gospel of

 Jesus Christ, The Word of God, Food, Shelter, Clothing and Medical

 Supplies to these amazing people of Bantayan Island.

 Many of the poor

 remote island live in Nipa Huts constructed of